joakimk/devbox-tools/README.md

 ### Services

 This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
-It can run any docker image and you can find docker images on [docker hub](https://registry.hub.docker.com/) or even [make your own](https://docs.docker.com/reference/builder/).
+It can run almost any docker image and you can find docker images on [docker hub](https://registry.hub.docker.com/) or even [make your own](https://docs.docker.com/reference/builder/).

+All services set a port environment variable that you can use to configure projects.
+If you have a service named "redis" you will also have an environment variable named "REDIS_PORT".

-Some of these services have special support though service plugins that adds environment variables you can use to configure projects.
-As far as possible these variables use standard names like REDIS\_URL.
+Some of these services have specific plugins that adds even more environment variables (e.g. REDIS_URL, ..).

 ### Made specifically for development environments